Last Updated on: 13th January 2023, 07:39 pm

-The city of Zagreb, Croatia boasts many important historic sites, many of which are beautiful works of architecture in different styles, colors, and representing different historic periods.
+The city of Zagreb, Croatia boasts many important historic sites, many of which are beautiful works of architecture in different styles, colors, and representing different historical periods.
 When I visited the city last month, I met up with Irena from Local Guddy, a service where travelers can book personal guided tours hosted by locals.
 We went on a walk through the city focused on the stories behind some of the most interesting and historic places in Zagreb.
 (Touring more than just Zagreb?
 Check out this Croatia road trip itinerary or these fabulous day trips from Split).

 The Art Pavilion in Zagreb is a canary yellow Art Nouveau building near the train station.
 Built in 1897 for the Budapest Millenial Exhibition to show off Croatian art at the event, it was moved to Zagreb and reconstructed at the Exhibition’s conclusion.
 It served as an important symbol of Croatian culture, hosting the Croation Salon and other important modern art figures.